Gradiant/fastapi-cookiecutter-template/README.md

 - The settings are automatically loaded from environment variables or a .env file (having the environment variables more priority).
   - The default name for the .env file is `.env`, and is loaded relative to the working directory where the application was launched from.
 The name of the file can be changed with the environment variable `ENV_FILE`.
-- The fields defined on a class is automatically validated and parsed into the declared datatype.
-Since environment variables are loaded as strings, we could define a setting as an integer, and Pydantic will validate if the setting is a valid integer, and parse to it.
+- The fields defined in a class are automatically validated and parsed into the declared datatype.
+Since environment variables are loaded as strings, we could define a setting as an integer, and Pydantic would validate if the setting is a valid integer, and parse to it.
 [Pydantic supports many field types](https://pydantic-docs.helpmanual.io/usage/types/).
 - The template proposal is to organize the settings by groups.
 This allows not only to keep them organized, but also using common prefixes for the settings.
 For example, the class APIDocsSettings is configured to use "API_DOCS_" as prefix; this means the attribute "title" will be loaded from a variable named "API_DOCS_TITLE" (can be upper, lower or mixed case).
-- The settings classes are initialized once within the module, and these objects directly imported where required.
+- The settings classes are initialized once within the module, and these instances directly imported where required.

-The included settings are documented in the [sample.env]({{cookiecutter.directory_name}}/sample.env) file.
+The bundled settings are documented in the [sample.env]({{cookiecutter.directory_name}}/sample.env) file.

 ### Logging & Middleware

-The proposed logging system consists of a single logger (using [loguru](https://github.com/Delgan/loguru) as logging library) that only logs records triggered from request handling (this means anything that runs from a request handler - any function decorated to serve an endpoint).
+The proposed logging system consists of a single logger (using [loguru](https://github.com/Delgan/loguru) as logging library) that should only be user for logging records triggered from request handling (this means anything that runs from a request handler - any function decorated to serve an endpoint).

-Any request is handled through a [middleware]({{cookiecutter.directory_name}}/{{cookiecutter.project_slug}}/middlewares.py), that will append a unique identifier to the log records of that request, using context variables ([loguru contextualize()](https://loguru.readthedocs.io/en/stable/api/logger.html#loguru._logger.Logger.contextualize)).
+All the requests are passed through the [request middleware]({{cookiecutter.directory_name}}/{{cookiecutter.project_slug}}/middlewares.py), that will append a unique identifier to the log records of that request, using context variables (using [loguru contextualize](https://loguru.readthedocs.io/en/stable/api/logger.html#loguru._logger.Logger.contextualize)).

 The logger behaviour supported by the template is to print out the log records with a certain format.
-Optionally, using a setting, these records can be serialized and printed as JSON objects, that could then be persisted, and even grouped by request using the request identifier that is part of each record "extra" data.
+Optionally, using the REQUEST_LOG_SERIALIZE setting, these records can be serialized and printed out as JSON objects, that could then be persisted, and even grouped by request using the request identifier that is part of each record "extra" data.

 ### Exceptions

 The proposed procedure to return errors to clients is by raising a custom exception that inherits from the bundled [BaseAPIException]({{cookiecutter.directory_name}}/{{cookiecutter.project_slug}}/exceptions/api/base.py).
-This class includes an abstract method "response()" that must return a FastAPI Response when implemented.
+This class includes an abstract method "response()" that must return a FastAPI Response when implemented in custom exception classes.
 An exception for returning Internal Server (500) errors is included.

 Any exception inherited from BaseAPIException that is raised from any point during a request handling will be captured by the request middleware.
 The "response()" method is called from the middleware to obtain the response that will finally be returned to the client.
 Unknown exceptions will be returned as Internal Server errors, using the bundled namesake exception.

 ### Advanced docs (self-hosting Swagger/ReDoc requirements)

-If the template is used with advanced_docs=yes, a [documentation.py] module will be created.
+If the template is used with advanced_docs=yes, a [documentation.py]({{cookiecutter.directory_name}}/{{cookiecutter.project_slug}}/documentation.py) module will be created.
 In this module, the default logic to generate the API documentation is overriden to support self-hosting the Swagger/OpenAPI and ReDoc requirements (JS, CSS and Favicon files), so they get loaded from the local deployment instead of CDNs, as stated in the [FastAPI documentation](https://fastapi.tiangolo.com/advanced/extending-openapi/#self-hosting-javascript-and-css-for-docs).
 Self-hosting these files requires to set a static path on the API_DOCS_STATIC_PATH setting; refer to the [sample.env]({{cookiecutter.directory_name}}/sample.env) file.

 ## Running tests

-The template includes a package [tests]({{cookiecutter.directory_name}}/tests), where tests for the application can be placed.
+The template includes a [tests]({{cookiecutter.directory_name}}/tests) package, where tests for the application can be placed.
 Includes a sample test on the /status endpoint, using [FastAPI TestClient](https://fastapi.tiangolo.com/tutorial/testing/).

-The template tests can run without creating a template, by executing the [tools/test_template.sh](tools/test_template.sh) script.
+The template tests can run without creating a template, by running the [tools/test_template.sh](tools/test_template.sh) script.

 ## Future improvements

 - API Exceptions linked with models, to be shown in the auto-generated documentation as Responses
+- Include an example with configured routes, exceptions and models
 - Optionally run with Gunicorn
 - Docker(file) support